-The first couple of issues are simply a matter of learning some skills and techniques.
+The first two issues are simply a matter of learning some skills and techniques, and developing our confidence.
 In this series, I’m going to provide you with a series of techniques and approaches that will help you and your team re-build your idea-generating muscles.
-The remaining issues are structural and cultural.
+The reamining three issues are structural and cultural.
 While they can be addressed, they’ll take some more time, energy and leadership commitment than the first.
-I’ll tackle them in a future series.
+I’ll tackle them in future articles.

 Introducing: the “How to have great ideas” series

 This post is the first in the series titled “How to have great ideas”.
-In the coming weeks, I’ll share nine proven strategies for developing awesome ideas.
+In the coming weeks, I’ll share ten proven strategies for developing awesome ideas.

 Anyone can use these strategies to tackle any challenge, no matter how big or small.
 Most of them can be put in place right away, without anything more than time, effort and a willingness to try a different approach.

-I get it – there’s no time to waste in thinking, you need results, and you need them fast.
+I get it – there’s no time to waste in thinking up great ideas, you need results, and you need them fast.
 You’ve had an idea and you want to get started right away.

 But there’s nothing worse that busying yourself with activties that won’t deliver the results you want, or worse, actually prevent you from achieving your desired results!

-I’m currently writing a follow-up series where you’ll learn how to select the right ideas and turn them into effective actions that deliver superb results.
+After this series, I’ll be publishing a follow-up series which will cover how to select the right ideas and turn them into effective actions that deliver superb results.
 But in the meantime, let’s get our thinking in order, so that we’ve got great ideas to work with when it’s time for action.